agmcfarland/FluPipeline/README.md

   --min_variant_frequency
                         keep all variants with allele frequencies above or equal this value.
 [0.05] --major_variant_frequency
-                        keep all major variants with allele frequencies above or equal this value.
+                        keep all major variants with allele frequencies above this value.
                         [0.5]
   --major_indel_frequency
-                        keep all major indels with allele frequencies above or equal this value.
+                        keep all major indels with allele frequencies above or equal to this value.
                         [0.8]
   --minimum_read_depth
                         Mask/ignore all bases and variants at or below this read depth.
 [10] --consensus_masking_threshold
                         replace any nucleotides in the consensus sequence with N if their depth falls below this number.
 [0] --masked_nextclade    use the masked consensus sequence fasta file for nextclade clade assignment.
 [False] --masked_ivar         use the masked consensus sequence fasta file as the reference genome for